A. Identification of Taxicab.

 (ii) Another device the Public Service Commission approves for measuring the charges for service.

-(d) A person may not operate, or permit to be operated, a taxicab equipped with a taximeter not having its case sealed and intact, or without another device the Public Service Commission approves for measuring the charges for service, and which has received Public Service Commission certification of calibration.
+(e) A person may not operate, or permit to be operated, a taxicab equipped with a taximeter not having its case sealed and the cover and gear intact, or without another device the Public Service Commission approves for measuring the charges for service, and which has received Public Service Commission certification of calibration.

 (a) Except as provided in §G(5)(b) and (c) of this regulation, a taximeter shall be mounted and connected to the transmission or speedometer cable of a taxicab in an approved manner.